Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: Abstract

 \section{Abstract}

-{\bf Abstract} This paper investigates the asymptotic convergence behavior of high-order proximal-point algorithms (HiPPA) toward global minimizers, extending the analysis beyond sublinear convergence rate results.
-Specifically, we consider the proximal operator of a lower semicontinuous function augmented with a $p$th-order regularization for $p>1$, and establish the convergence of HiPPA to a global minimizer with a particular focus on its convergence rate.
-To this end, we focus on minimizing the class of uniformly quasiconvex functions, including strongly convex, uniformly convex, and strongly quasiconvex functions as special cases.
-Our analysis reveals the following convergence behaviors of HiPPA when the uniform quasiconvexity modulus admits a power function of degree $q$ as a lower bound on an interval $\mathcal{I}$: (i) for $q\in (1,2]$ and $\mathcal{I}=[0,1)$, HiPPA exhibits local linear rate for $p\in (1,2)$; (ii) for $q=2$ and $\mathcal{I}=[0,\infty)$, HiPPA converges linearly for $p=2$; (iii) for $p=q>2$ and $\mathcal{I}=[0,\infty)$, HiPPA converges linearly; (iv) for $q\geq 2$ and $\mathcal{I}=[0,\infty)$, HiPPA achieves superlinear rate for $p>q$.
+This paper investigates the asymptotic convergence behavior of the high-order proximal-point algorithm (HiPPA) to global minimizers, extending existing analyses beyond sublinear convergence rates and complexity analysis.
+Specifically, we study the proximal operator of a proper lower semicontinuous function augmented with a $p$th-order regularization for $p>1$, and establish the convergence of HiPPA to a global minimizer with a particular focus on its convergence rate.
+To this end, we focus on minimizing functions in the class of uniformly quasiconvex functions, which includes strongly convex, uniformly convex, and strongly quasiconvex functions as special cases.
+Our analysis reveals the following convergence behaviors of HiPPA when the uniform quasiconvexity modulus $\phi$ admits a power function of degree $q$ as a lower bound, i.e., $\phi(t) \geq c t^q$ for some $c>0$, on an interval $\mathcal{I}$: (i) for $q\in (1,2)$ and $\mathcal{I}=[0,1)$, HiPPA exhibits a local linear rate for $p\in [q,2)$; (ii) HiPPA converges linearly when $p=2$, $q=2$, and also when $p=q>2$, provided that $\mathcal{I}=[0,\infty)$; (iii) for $q\geq 2$ and $\mathcal{I}=[0,\infty)$, HiPPA achieves a superlinear rate for $p>q$.
 Notably, to our knowledge, some of these results are novel, even in the context of strongly or uniformly convex functions, offering new insights into optimizing generalized convex problems.